When the world stopped in March, the lack of a formal schedule and the need to make sense of the mess overwhelmed even the most driven of individuals.

 The truth is, I don’t want to make money off of playing the blogging game; I just want people to read my freaking writing.

 Blogging has given us struggling artists an outlet where a small number of people can read our writing and feed our fragile egos.
-We spend a couple hours a week dreaming of that day when we can quit our day job and just write in a private, bookshelf-lined office.
+We spend a couple of hours a week dreaming of that day when we can quit our day job and just write in a private, bookshelf-lined office.
 And then we return to our jobs, the ones that keep us and our families fed.
 For many of us, they are jobs that we love, but that doesn’t keep me from remembering that there are people in this world who can say that they once had Stephen King, John Green, Lin Manuel Miranda, or Jon Hamm as their teacher.
 (And secretly hoping that someday my students can proudly say the same.)

 My objective is to keep improving my craft.
 My goal is to someday see my words on bound pages in a bookstore.
 In the space between being an unknown hobby writer just blogging away and occasionally submitting work from my humble home in Texas and hoping to someday achieve that goal, I will just keep writing and slowly building my audience.